Giulio-jpg/ProShoot-to-Survive/README.md

 I created a single mixer that handles the volume of the music.

-There is a class that handles the musics that are always playing, but at different volumes.
+There is a class that handles the musics, which are always playing, but at different volumes (one of them have its volume set to zero)

 ``` cs